Temporomandibular Disorder (TMD)

 A person can have one or more of these conditions at the same time.

 Most oral health professionals will agree that the primary cause of this disorder is excessive strain on the muscle group that controls chewing, swallowing, and speech.
-This strain may be a result of bruxism (incessant clenching of the teeth), or from physical or mental stress.
+This strain may be a result of bruxism (habitual, involuntary clenching or grinding of the teeth), or from physical or mental stress.
 These factors may be the cause, in most cases, or may aggravate an existing condition of TMD.

-The following are the most common symptoms of TMD.
+The following are the most common signs and symptoms of TMD.
 However, each individual may experience symptoms differently.
-Symptoms may include:
+Signs and symptoms may include:

 - Jaw discomfort or soreness (often most prevalent in the morning or late afternoon)